hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ###### 3.3.2.5 Leaf Node Level
 Above are "top-down" manner, if we want to move from one leaf to another leaf?
 ![DeadLock](/img/DataBase/DeadLock.jpeg){:height="70%" width="70%"}
+Latches do not support deadlock detection or avoidance.
+The leaf node sibling latch acquisition protocol must support a "no-wait" mode.
+The DBMS's data structures must cope with failed latch acquisitions.

 ### [3.4 Key](https://15445.courses.cs.cmu.edu/fall2019/slides/08-trees2.pdf)
 ##### 3.4.1 Duplicate Keys